SPACE FORCE UNVEILS NEW DRESS UNIFORMS: WHAT GUARDIANS NEED TO KNOW

 For many Guardians, this is the first real look at a fully fielded, service-specific dress uniform, not a prototype on a conference stage.

-Guardians Already Wearing the New Uniform
+Guardians Are Already Wearing the New Uniform

 The Space Force has been careful to frame this rollout around real Guardian experience and feedback, not just a design reveal.
 Chief of Space Operations General Chance Saltzman emphasized that the uniform is meant to reflect the force itself,